forgxyz/expensifly/README.md

 - [x] main screen
   - [x] current month total
   - [x] snapshot of spending by category
+- [x] link tx entries to a user id
 - [x] decorator/wrapper requiring login to load any other view
 - [x] fix loading data & user permissions
 - [x] edit tx functionality.
 See [the save() method](https://docs.djangoproject.com/en/3.0/topics/forms/modelforms/#the-save-method).
 Edit button next to TX, or pass TX ID into an edit search box to bring up a populated form.
 Change as needed there.
+- [x] add permission requirement for edit and delete
+- make sure another user cannot plug in a number after edit or delete
+- [x] finish delete()